envoyproxy/envoy-mobile/docs/root/start/building/building.rst

 ---------------------------------------------

 Similar to Envoy, Envoy Mobile has bazel targets that allows the library to be built as a git submodule in a consuming project.
-This setup enables creating private extensions, such as filters;
+This setup enables creating private extensions, such as filters.
-and also allows wholesale replacement of the configuration template.

 ~~~~~~~~~~
 Extensions